sofielloyd/VisualAnalytics_2022/ImageSearch/README.md

 ### Goal and outcome of the assignment
 - The goal of this assignment is to demonstrate that I have a good understanding of how to use simple image processing techniques to extract valuable information from image data.
-- The code will provide a simple tool for performing image search on a dataset of images, finding which images are most similar to one another
+- The code will provide a simple tool for performing image search on a dataset of images, finding which images are most similar to one another.

 ## Methods
-*This section may contain the same as in the "Goals and outcome of the assignment" section?
-Maybe I should delete that section and re-write it into this section?*

 ## Usage
 In order to reproduce this code, you'll need to uploade your own data into the ```input``` folder.
-I have used the **flower dataset** which can be found [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/)
+I have used the **flower dataset** which can be found [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/).

+I have made two scripts for this assignment.
+The first one is the ``
 The script can be run from the command line by changing the directory to ```ImageSearch``` and then execute ```python src/ImageSearch.py -fn *filename*``` for running the script on a single file or ```python src/ImageSearch.py -d "../input"``` for running the script on the whole input folder.

 Furthermore, the folders contains a ```README.md``` which gives a further description of the assignment and the current folder, and a ```requirements.txt``` which contain a list of what should be install in order to run the scripts.